Massive MIMO-ISAC System With 1-Bit ADCs/DACs: Signal Model

-\begin{remark} The proposed designs in \eqref{eq:QoS} and \eqref{eq:QoD} are general formulations without specifying the explicit expressions of $\mathrm{Pr}_\mathrm{D}$ and $\mathrm{Pr}_\mathrm{FA}$, while they are extremely difficult to tackle due to the following twofold difficulties: 1) The proposed designs depend on the probabilities of detection and false alarm, as well as communication SEP.
-However, given that we are considering 1BitISAC, the closed-form expressions for $\mathrm{Pr}_\mathrm{D}$ and $\mathrm{Pr}_\mathrm{FA}$ have not yet been determined.
-Furthermore, developing effective methods to measure and enhance communication SEP also warrants significant research.
-2) The proposed designs restrict $\mathbm{x}$ to belong to $\mathcal{X}_{\text{DAC}}^{\text{1-Bit}}$, resulting in non-convex problems with discrete constraints.
-Additionally, the large number of antennas in massive MIMO systems further complicates the solutions to these designs. \end{remark}
+\begin{remark} The proposed designs in \eqref{eq:QoS} and \eqref{eq:QoD} are general formulations without specifying the explicit expressions of $\mathrm{Pr}_\mathrm{D}$ and $\mathrm{Pr}_\mathrm{FA}$, while they are extremely difficult to tackle due to the following twofold difficulties: \textit{1):} The proposed designs rely on the probabilities of detection and false alarm, together with the communication symbol error probability (SEP).
+However, given that we are considering 1BitDFRC, the closed-form expressions for $\mathrm{Pr}_\mathrm{D}$ and $\mathrm{Pr}_\mathrm{FA}$ have not yet been determined.
+Furthermore, developing effective methods to measure and enhance communication SEP also warrants significant research. \textit{2):} The proposed designs restrict $\mathbm{x}$ to belong to $\mathcal{X}_{\text{DAC}}^{\text{1-Bit}}$, resulting in non-convex problems with discrete constraints.
+Moreover, the large number of antennas in massive MIMO systems significantly increases the complexity of solving these design problems. \end{remark}

+\begin{remark} If the same metrics for $\mathrm{SEP}_u$, $\Pr_{\mathrm{D}}$, and $\Pr_{\mathrm{FA}}$ are specified, the design problems \eqref{eq:QoS} and \eqref{eq:QoD} will achieve the same radar sensing and communication performance bound \cite{Chen2021Pareto}.
+This is because the key difference between \eqref{eq:QoS} and \eqref{eq:QoD} lies in how the objectives and constraints are assigned: \eqref{eq:QoS} maximizes radar detection performance $\Pr_{\mathrm{D}}$ subject to a communication QoS on $\mathrm{SEP}_u$, whereas \eqref{eq:QoD} minimizes $\mathrm{SEP}_u$ subject to a radar detection $\Pr_{\mathrm{D}}$ requirement.
+Nevertheless, the two formulations are suited to different scenarios.
+Specifically, \eqref{eq:QoS} is more appropriate when precise control over communication quality is required, whereas \eqref{eq:QoD} is preferable when tighter control over radar performance is the priority. \end{remark}

-To address the first difficulty, a comprehensive performance analysis, which leads to closed-form formulations of radar detection and communication metrics, is presented in Section \ref{Sec:3}.
+To address the first difficulty, a comprehensive performance analysis, which leads to closed-form formulations of radar detection and communication metrics, is presented in Sec. \ref{Sec:3}.
 Following the provided design guidelines, to tackle the second difficulty, the problem reformulation and solutions for the proposed designs \eqref{eq:QoS}-\eqref{eq:QoD} are detailed in Sections \ref{Sec:4} and \ref{Sec:5}, respectively.